robinsax/sago/README.md

 ## At a glance

-* Tiny and opinionated, like Angela from The Office.
+* Tiny and opinionated, like Angela from *The Office*.
 * Zero needless dependencies; just `node-postgres`.
 * Attactive, low character count usage code.
 * Strictly typed and validated model attributes.